bumbleteaa/bumbleteaa/README.md

 ## 👨‍💻 About Me
-- 🎓 Future Engineer passionate about **Robotics, Automation, and Software Development**
+- 🎓 Passionate about **Robotics, Automation, and Software Development**
 - 💼 Currently working at **Formulatrix**
 - 🌱 Currently learning: `C++`, `C#`, `Embedded Systems`, and `Web Technology`
 ---